skhanCC/multistateRC-py/README.md

 Main features:
 - Fast optimization of filters for general multi-state time signals of arbitrary dimension and length

-- Analytically-determined optimal filters for special noise statistics (white noise)
+- Semi-analytically-determined optimal filters for special noise statistics (white noise)